-Besides the limitation on types of projects qualifying under the PPIP Act, Article 11 of the PPIP Act also requires the following matters to be specified in concession agreements case by case:
+Besides the limitation on types of projects qualifying under the PPIP Act, Article 11 of the PPIP Act also requires the following matters to be specified in concession agreements on a case-by-case basis:

 - the planning, building, operation and transfer of the infrastructure;

-- the payment of the rental for the land;
+- the payment of rental for the land;

 - the royalties, the relevant expenses, the fare rate and the adjustment;